fIyingPhoenix/InfraCore/README.md

     *   **Search Domain:** `smoke-break.lan`

 > [!IMPORTANT]
-> The DNS servers configured for `dhcp1` **must** point to your Active Directory controllers (`dns1` and `dns2`).
+> The DNS servers configured for `dhcp` **must** point to your Active Directory controllers (`dns1` and `dns2`).
 This is for the DHCP server itself; the DHCP *scopes* will also provide these DNS servers to clients.

 3.  **Initial System Setup**: After OS installation and static IP configuration:
     ```bash
     sudo apt update && sudo apt full-upgrade -y
     sudo apt install -y nano ufw # Ensure nano and ufw are installed
-    sudo hostnamectl set-hostname dhcp1.smoke-break.lan # Changed to dhcp1 for consistency
+    sudo hostnamectl set-hostname dhcp.smoke-break.lan # Changed to dhcp for consistency
-    # Add to /etc/hosts: 192.168.10.102 dhcp1.smoke-break.lan dhcp1
+    # Add to /etc/hosts: 192.168.10.102 dhcp.smoke-break.lan dhcp
     sudo reboot
     ```

 <h3 id="install-and-configure-isc-dhcp-server">2.
-Install and Configure ISC-DHCP-SERVER (on `dhcp1`)</h3>
+Install and Configure ISC-DHCP-SERVER (on `dhcp`)</h3>

 #### Step 1: Install the DHCP Server Package
 ```bash